 These objectives are:

-A02 - Applying theatrical skills to realize artistic intentions.
+- A02 - Applying theatrical skills to realise artistic intentions.

 Details of studies per year